Research Directions

 The group is interdisciplinary and motivated to basic research but with interests in practical applications of our research in oil & gas, chemical, and energy industries.
 The group combines knowledge of materials chemistry, polymer physics, porous materials, nanotechnology, and chemical engineering science, to design novel materials for emerging energy and environmental applications.
 Our research topics cover the following areas:

 • Microporous Membranes for Molecular Separations.
-Design and fabrication of polymers and porous materials into microporous membranes for molecular-level separations in energy and environmental processes, such as gas separation, liquid separation, and water purification and desalination.
+Design and fabrication of polymers and porous materials into microporous membranes for molecular-level separations in energy and environmental processes, such as gas separation, liquid separation, and water purification and desalination, and electrodialysis separation processes.

 • Nanostructured Materials for Energy Conversion and Storage.
-Design and synthesis of electrode materials, ion-exchange membranes and separators for electrochemical devices, such as redox flow battery, fuel cells and water electrolysers.
+Design and synthesis of electrode materials, ion-exchange membranes and separators for electrochemical devices, such as redox flow batteries, fuel cells and water electrolysers.

 • Energy and Environmental Catalysis and Reaction Engineering.
-Design and synthesis of porous materials and nanostructured catalysts for applications in heterogeneous catalysis and reaction engineering, such as catalytic conversion of fuels, production of renewable fuels, and environmental catalysts for air pollutants control.
+Design and synthesis of porous materials and nanostructured catalysts for applications in electrochemical and thermochemical reaction engineering, such as production of renewable fues, renewable H2 production, CO2 capture and conversion.

 Rational design of these novel materials for functional applications requires a fundamental understanding of their physical and chemical properties at the molecular level, such as chemical structure, macromolecular structure and crystalline structure, and linking the structures with their bulk properties over multi-magnitudes of scale.
 A broad scientific approach is used aiming to understand their physical and chemical properties that dominate the processes of molecular and ionic transport, adsorption/absorption and diffusion, and chemical reactions.
 The group are working on synthetic chemistry and collaborating extensively with chemists and materials scientists.
 Extensive physical and chemical characterization techniques are used to establish the structure-property relationships, building a fundamental background for their scale-up and commercialization to industrially useful products.